-In the diagrams the nodes (coloured circles) can represent individuals, groups or organisations depending on the scale and type of analysis.
-The connecting lines can represent relationships such as authority or communication and collaboration.
-While nodes that are well connected may be or become leaders with authority this is not always the case.
-A hybrid or combination type of organisational structure maybe the most appropriate for the SAMS flexible implementation, but this is yet to be systematically tested for learning.
-Formal hierarchies (e.g. in the public sector and some firms) can be too rigid to easily adapt while social networks (e.g. in communities and some NGOs) can be too fluid to institutionalise adaptation.
+In summary, a hybrid or combination type of organisational structure maybe the most appropriate for the SAMS flexible implementation, but this is yet to be systematically tested in the Caribbean.
+Formal hierarchies (e.g. in the public sector and larger firms) can be too rigid, while informal social networks (e.g. in communities and small organisations) can be too fluid to institutionalise adaptation.
 Adaptive governance is required to strike a balance that is likely to differ by country, level of governance and the scale of the activities required of the institution.
+By adaptive governance we mean setting out the high-level structures and relationships whereas adaptive management is how those operate at a lower level.
+So, governance could be the configuration to address sargassum under a multi-stakeholder, multilevel, national ocean policy whereas management would be how the members operate during an inundation.